sagivba/sagiv-barhoom.me/_posts/2026-04-05-oracle_26ai_docker_setup.md

 - Database is ready to use within minutes
 - Ideal for POC and learning scenarios

----

 ## Prerequisites
 - WSL (Windows Subsystem for Linux) installed and configured
 - Docker installed
 - Oracle account (for Container Registry access)
 - At least 4GB RAM available

----

 ## Step 1 - Login to Oracle Container Registry
 Before running the command, make sure you have an Oracle (SSO) account and that you have accepted the repository terms in Oracle Container Registry (OCR).
-Without this, the pull will fail.
+Without this, the docker pull will fail.

 Registration and terms acceptance (login and click Accept on database/free repo): https://container-registry.oracle.com/